OUT-OF-CLASS ASSIGNMENTS Sample Clauses

 OUT-OF-CLASS ASSIGNMENTS.
 When supervisors assign employees to work out of class for an extended period [more than five (5) days in a fifteen (15) day period or longer], every effort shall be made to ensure that any contiguous assignment be given to a single employee and not be divided between different employees.
 It is recognized that there may be times when a supervisor will deem such division an exception and necessary.
 When an exception is necessary, the Union will be notified and provided justification prior to the actual assignment.

 OUT-OF-CLASS ASSIGNMENTS.
-Employees represented by MEA shall be compensated for out-of-class assignments on the 31st continuous day of assignment or on the 31st day of cumulative out-of-class assignments in the same classification.
+Employees represented by the Union shall be compensated for out-of-class assignments (OCA) on the thirty-first (31st) continuous day of assignment or on the thirty-first (31st) day of cumulative OCA in the same classification.
 Out-of-class assignments shall accrue on a fiscal year basis only.
 Accumulated days will not be carried into the next fiscal year.
-An employee in an out-of-class assignment shall receive an increase at least equal to that which would be given if the employee were promoted to the same class from an eligible list established by a promotional examination.
-The City agrees that all out-of-class assignments, regardless of number hours worked in a pay period, shall be recorded in the employee’s personnel file.
-For employees in classifications in the Administrative Support and Field Service, Professional, Supervisory and Technical representation units, appointing authorities shall give first consideration for appointment to an out-of-class assignment to employees on the eligible list for the class in which a vacancy occurs, except in those cases in which the specialized needs of the assignment or a requirement for an employee with specialized skills necessitates appointment of an employee not on the eligible list.
-In OCA assignments in excess of 30 days where specialized needs are required, the Appointing Authority will advertise Division-wide.
-Management has discretion to determine when out-of-class assignments will be made.
-Management agrees to provide equal opportunity on a rotational basis for such out-of-class assignments to persons on the eligible list and will consider the seniority, availability, training and job performance of employees when making such divisional assignments.
-In the event that there is no eligible list, the appointing •authority will provide equal opportunity on a rotational basis to eligible employees and will consider seniority, availability, training, and job performance in making such assignments.
-If the out-of-class assignment lasts over five (5) days, an employee’s current shift or station assignment shall not preclude their eligibility for out-of-class assignment.
-Out-of-class assignments shall not exceed thirty consecutive days nor shall a series of out-of-class assignments to any one vacant position exceed thirty calendar days without approval by the Personnel Director.
-Out-of-class assignments shall not be made for the purpose of avoiding filling a position by a limited or permanent appointment.
-An employee who is not on an e...
+Appointing Authorities should take into consideration all OCA time worked in a class when considering at what step to place an employee who is permanently promoted to a higher classification.
+The City agrees that all OCA, regardless of number of hours worked in a pay period, will be recorded in the employee’s personnel file.
+For employees in classifications in the Maintenance, Labor, Skilled Trades and Equipment Operator representation unit, Appointing Authorities will give first consideration for appointment to an OCA to employees on the eligible list for the class in which a vacancy occurs, except in those cases in which the specialized needs of the assignment or a requirement for an employee with specialized skills necessitates appointment of an employee not on the eligible list.
+The City has discretion to determine when OCA will be made.
+The City agrees to provide equal opportunity on a rotational basis for such OCA to persons on the eligible list and will consider the seniority, availability, training and job performance of employees when making such assignments.
+In the event that there is no eligible list, the Appointing Authority will provide equal opportunity on a rotational basis to eligible employees and will consider seniority, availability, training, and job performance in making such assignments.
+If the OCA lasts over five (5) days, an employee’s current shift or station assignment shall not preclude their eligibility for OCA.
+Out-of-class assignments shall not exceed thirty (30) consecutive days nor shall a series of OCA to any one vacant position exceed thirty (30) calendar days without approval by the Personnel Director.
+The Personnel Department shall provide notice to the Union of assignments that are expected to last longer than thirty (30) days when such assignments impact Union represented employees.
+OCA shall not be made for the purpose of avoiding filling a position by a limited or permanent appointment.
+Eligible City employees who are performing and compensated for OCA both the last scheduled workday before and the first scheduled workday after a fixed holiday shall be compensated a...

 OUT-OF-CLASS ASSIGNMENTS.
 A. Employees working out-of-class assignments of ten days or more during a pay period will be recognized.
 The CITY shall record, in the employee's personnel file, said out-of-class assignments for reference in the event of consideration for future promotions.